RawanFarakhnah/auto_fix/README.md

 ---

-## 👨‍👩‍👧‍👦 Team & Acknowledgments
+## 🙌 Special Thanks

+We extend our deepest gratitude to **Axsos Academy** for providing a transformative learning journey.
-We deeply thank **Axsos Academy**, our mentor, and TA for their incredible support and guidance throughout the journey.
+A heartfelt thank you to our **instructor** and **teaching assistant** for their continuous guidance, encouragement, and knowledge-sharing throughout this project.
+This platform is a testament to the power of learning through collaboration.

-### 👩‍💻 Project Creators
+### 👩‍💻 Team Members
 - [Rawan Farakhna](https://www.linkedin.com/in/rawanfarakhna/)
 - [Mujahed Qasem](https://www.linkedin.com/in/mujahed-qasem/)
 - [Yasmeena Bassam](https://www.linkedin.com/in/yasmeena-bassam-yousef-a8b4b1346/)